 The Federal Work Study (FWS) enables undergraduate students to earn part of their financial award through part-time employment while attending Woodbury University.
 Employment is usually on campus, but limited off-campus opportunities may be available as well.

-William D. Ford Federal Direct Loan Programs and Federal Direct Stafford Loans (subsidized and unsubsidized) are loans made available through the U.S. Department of Education to undergraduate and graduate students.
-Undergraduate student loans have a fixed interest rate for subsidized loans and 4.53% (for the 19-20 academic year) for unsubsidized loans.
-Graduate students are only eligible for unsubsidized loans at an interest rate of 6.08%.
+William D. Ford Federal Direct Loan Programs and Federal Direct Loans (subsidized and unsubsidized) are loans made available through the U.S. Department of Education to undergraduate and graduate students.
+Undergraduate student loans have a fixed interest rate for subsidized loans and 4.99% (for the 2022-2023 academic year) for unsubsidized loans.
+Graduate students are only eligible for unsubsidized loans at an interest rate of 6.54%.
 Woodbury University determines eligibility based on the student’s cost of education or program costs and expected contributions from income.

 Alternative Loans are private bank loans for students, designed to help meet the gap between the costs of attendance and financial aid.
 These loans are not guaranteed by the federal government; therefore, they can carry different fees and interest rates.
 Careful research is strongly suggested.
 Students are encouraged to first apply for federal and institutional financial aid before considering an alternative student loan.